Adversarial Domain Adaptation with Prototype-Based Normalized Output Conditioner: Introduction

-Similar to previous conditional domain adaptation methods \cite{madacls, madaseg, rca, cdan}, SDAN directly applies network predictions for the conditional feature alignment across domains.
-However, because of the domain shift, target predictions generated by the source-trained classifier may be inaccurate, leading to possible misalignment between multi-modal structures across domains.
-For example, the network prediction of a chosen target instance $x$ is inclined to be class `fork' while the ground truth is class `keyboard'.
-Conditioning on this inaccurate prediction, domain adversarial alignment may mismatch the target class 'keyboard' with the source class `fork'.
-We thus propose to condition the domain alignment in the structure-aware semantic space rather than in the nearly orthogonal prediction space.
-Specifically, we leverage accurate source semantic structures to project predictions into the same semantic feature space.
-The projected predictions are discriminative yet structure-aware, simultaneously considering network predictions and the semantic structures.
-The structure-aware conditioning is potential to mitigate the misalignment induced by inaccurate predictions.
-For example, guided by the semantic correlation in the semantic structures that class `keyboard' and class `mouse' are similar and both of them are different from class `fork', the domain alignment would not be totally misled by this inaccurate prediction.
-Incorporating the structure-aware conditioning into SDAN, we derive a simple yet strong UDA method called Structure-aware Semantic Domain Adversarial Networks~(SSDAN).
+Similar to previous conditional methods \cite{madacls, madaseg, rca, cdan}, NOUN applies raw output predictions for the conditional feature alignment across domains.
+However, due to the domain shift, target predictions generated by the source-trained classifier may be inaccurate, leading to possible misalignment between multi-modal structures across domains.
+We thus propose to condition the domain alignment in the prototype space rather than in the prediction space.
+Specifically, we leverage accurate source prototypes to project predictions into the same prototype space.
+The projected outputs are discriminative, simultaneously considering network predictions and semantic structures shared across domains.
+Incorporating the structure-aware conditioning into NOUN, we derive a simple yet strong UDA method called PROtotype-based Normalized OutpUt coNditioner~(PRONOUN).

-Both SDAN and SSDAN are simple and compact, and can be implemented with the gradient reversal layer \cite{dann, dannjmlr}.
-Experimental results on both object recognition and semantic segmentation tasks clearly demonstrate the advantages of the proposed semantic domain adversarial networks over previous state-of-the-arts~\cite{madacls, cdan, clan, adaptpatch} of domain adversarial training methods.
+Experimental results on both object recognition and semantic segmentation tasks demonstrate the advantages of the proposed methods over previous state-of-the-arts~\cite{madacls, cdan, clan, adaptpatch, siban} of domain adversarial training methods.
 The main contributions of this work are summarized as follows: